OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 #### Add-in project properties

-To view project properties, open the **Properties** window for the add-in project:
+Open the **Properties** window for the add-in project to review project properties:

 1. In  **Solution Explorer**, choose the add-in project (*not* the web application project).